gvwilson/sensibleadventures/princess-bear/middle.md

 "No!
 Keep talking, I'll try to get to you!"

 "But Your Highness, I can see you!"
 Prince Thokmay had to strain to hear the sergeant's voice.
-The falling snow was muffling everything.
-With a shock, the prince realized that the hatchet had fallen out of his fingers.
-They had already become numb from the cold.
+The falling snow was muffling everything, and his fingers were already going numb from the cold.

 "Tell me which way to walk!" the prince shouted back desperately.
 "Hurry!"